 If you train at a very high intensity every day (like the workouts mentioned in our HIIT workouts article), your injury risk increases significantly.
 By taking alternate days off exercise you allow both your muscles and connective tissues time to repair.
 You also maintain motivation to keep exercising – when it’s new, you may be full of enthusiasm but you don’t want to burn out quickly!

 Taking a rest doesn’t mean sitting on your sofa eating junk food either – it means taking a day off heavy strength training.
 There’s nothing wrong with a walk or gentle bike ride on your ‘rest’ days.
 If anything, it can even help your recovery.

 If you’re a beginner, make sure to check out our strength training for beginners guide.
 If you need more motivation to exercise, you will want to read our article on the benefits of strength training.

 Why you should train your whole body every workout

 A lot of people will follow what is known as a ‘split routine’, which is where they divide the body into different sections to train each day.
 The thinking here is that you train an area of the body very hard, then allow it time to rest, recover and grow before training it again.

 Science has since progressed and the research now suggests that frequent, whole-body workouts are more effective for muscle growth.

 The weight training routines in this article are whole-body workouts, done frequently and with progressively heavier weights.
 This is to maximize strength improvements and muscle growth.

-How to warm up for this weight lifting routine
+Warming up for our weight lifting routine for beginners